benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

-It may be possible give participants in the c/c/c studio program credit into our first-year CS program (e.g. [COMP1720](https://cs.anu.edu.au/courses/comp1720/)) if they decide to come and study in CECS.[^discovering-engineering] To investigate this, in stage two we will put the c/c/c studio program forward as a candidate for the [ANU Extension program](http://extension.anu.edu.au).
+It may be possible give participants in the c/c/c studio program credit into our first-year CS program (e.g. [COMP1720](https://cs.anu.edu.au/courses/comp1720/)) if they decide to come and study at CECS.[^discovering-engineering] To investigate this, in stage two we will put the c/c/c studio program forward as a candidate for the [ANU Extension program](http://extension.anu.edu.au).
 This may or may not be desirable (depending on the requirements of the Extension program)